dataArtisans/cascading-flink/README.md

 However, there are also a few limitations, which we are still working on, namely:

-- No support for counters.
-We expect to resolve this limitation very soon.
 - Only InnerJoins for HashJoin pipes.
 The remaining join types will be available once Flink supports hash-based outer joins.

 ## Install ##